ThreeSixtyGiving/datatester/README.md

 # Warning this deletes previously downloaded data
 mkdir -p data/{original,json_all,json_valid,json_acceptable_license,json_acceptable_license_valid}
 python get.py

+You might see an error- UserWarning: Discarded range with reserved name .
+You can happily ignore it. it's an issue with the one dataset that we know about, and it's not a problem.
 ```

 Generating a report of what data was downloaded/converted/valid: